FStarLang/FStar/doc/book/intro.rst

 special about it in F*.

-Here, for example, is a concurrent program in another user-defined F* dialect called :ref:`Steel <Steel>`.
+Here, for example, is a concurrent program in another user-defined F* dialect called Steel.
 It increments two heap-allocated references in parallel and is specified for safety and correctness in `concurrent separation logic
 <https://en.wikipedia.org/wiki/Separation_logic>`_, a different kind